techidaily/site-some-tips/source/_posts/1-protecting-your-data-against-onedrive-software-glitches.md

  First, it [moves folders](https://www.tenforums.com/general-support/163813-onedrive-has-taken-over-file-structure.html "https://www.tenforums.com/general-support/163813-onedrive-has-taken-over-file-structure.html")—including your Documents, Videos and Pictures to point to OneDrive—changing their location on your computer.
 Secondly, it automatically syncs these folders (and anything else you have in OneDrive) online—which in itself isn't a problem (that's what OneDrive is for), but it also removes your files from your local machine, which could be a big problem for most users.

  Frustratingly, you do not get the choice of opting out of this.
 OneDrive enables these "features" automatically, and even if you uninstall it, it has a habit of [re-installing itself](https://www.reddit.com/r/sysadmin/comments/brai09/onedrive%5Fkeeps%5Freinstalling%5Fitself/ "https://www.reddit.com/r/sysadmin/comments/brai09/onedrive_keeps_reinstalling_itself/") with Windows updates.

+##  How Does This Put Your Files at Risk?

+ First, your files aren't where you saved them, which is just plain frustrating and could lead you to think that they've gone missing.

+ Secondly, internet connection problems will put your files out of reach if they are only kept online in OneDrive.
+Even worse, if you lose access to your Microsoft account, you could lose your files too, which is why it's important to confirm that your Microsoft Account details are correct, just in case your [account needs to be recovered](https://extra-support.techidaily.com/2024-approved-quick-guide-to-gopro-4k-video-enhancement/).
+You should also set up [two-factor authentication](https://extra-approaches.techidaily.com/updated-premiere-visionary-film-glimpses/) on your account to make sure that nobody else can log in and lock you out.

+ Sync issues are also a concern: if you have OneDrive set up on multiple computers, files can get out of sync if you're editing them at the same time, or while offline, and you might wind up with an old version instead of your latest work.
+Can you imagine finishing writing a university paper only to find that it was overwritten by an earlier draft?
+This happened to me recently, and it is not an experience I wish for others.

 <!-- affiliate ads begin -->
 <span id="1770544">